Last Updated on 30/08/2025

 - Driver & User Profiles: Some of the measures are user and driver ratings, ride history, and feedback systems, which are used to enhance the network’s credibility.

-- Notifications & Alerts: Send push notifications to passengers for ride confirmation, driver’s arrival, and payment status.
+- Notifications & Alerts: Send push notifications to passengers for ride confirmation, driver arrival, and payment status updates.

-- In-App Messaging: This shall allow drivers and riders who use the application to communicate securely in the event of a smooth ride to be given.
+- In-App Messaging: This feature will allow drivers and riders who use the application to communicate securely, even during a smooth ride.

-- Ride Cost Estimation: They should give an estimate of the fare before their operation, depending on the distance to be traveled and traffic, among other factors.
+- Ride Cost Estimation: They should provide an estimate of the fare before their operation, taking into account factors such as distance traveled and traffic, among others.

 c.
 Choose The Right Technology Stack